acaala/portfolio/README.md

 # Coast Creative Portfolio

-Built with Nuxt.JS TailwindCSS and uses the composition-api.
+Built with Nuxt.JS using the composition-api and TailwindCSS.

 ## Clone the repo
 `git clone git@github.com:acaala/portfolio.git`